rensjaspers/ngx-data-loader/projects/ngx-data-loader/README.md

 [![MIT license](https://img.shields.io/github/license/rensjaspers/ngx-data-loader)](https://github.com/rensjaspers/ngx-data-loader/blob/main/LICENSE)
 [![Minzipped size](https://img.shields.io/bundlephobia/minzip/ngx-data-loader)](https://bundlephobia.com/result?p=ngx-data-loader)

-Most async data loading in Angular is done the same way: show a loading indicator while the data is loading, then show the data when it's loaded, or show an error message or a retry button if the data failed to load.
+Most async data loading is done the same way: show a loading indicator while the data is loading, then show the data when it's loaded, or show an error message or a retry button if the data failed to load.

-The NgxDataLoader component makes this easy.
-You only need to provide a `getDataFn` that returns an `Observable` or `Promise` with the data, and the `data`, `skeleton` and `error` templates.
-The component will handle the rest.
+The `NgxDataLoaderComponent` makes this easy.
+You only need to provide a `getDataFn` that returns a `Promise` or `Observable` with the data, and the `data`, `skeleton` and `error` templates.
+The component will handle all of the logic for you.

+Features:

+- Bring your own template for each loading state
+- Automatic switching to the right template based on the loading state
+- Configure auto retry on error
+- Easily trigger a retry/reload
+- Cancel ongoing requests on component destroy or on reload

 ## Demo